niinortey12/Alsamband/README.md

 3. Media: The media page consist of photos, audios , videos and links to their social media platforms.

-4. Events: This page consist ofnevents,tour dates and bookings, comments from fans and links to their social media platforms.
+4. Events/Tours : This page consist of events,tour dates and bookings, comments from fans and links to their social media platforms.

 Each page in the website has a link to their social media platforms.